Transductive Information Maximization For Few-Shot Learning: Experiments

 \subsection{Impact of domain-shift}

 Chen et al. \cite{closer_look} recently showed that the performance of most meta-learning methods may drop drastically when a domain-shift exists between the base training data and test data.
 Surprisingly, the simplest discriminative baseline exhibited the best performance in this case.
 Therefore, we evaluate our methods in this challenging scenario.
-To this end, we simulate a domain shift by training the feature encoder on \textit{mini}-Imagenet while evaluating the methods on \textit{CUB}.
-TIM-GD and TIM-ADM beat previous methods by significant margin in the domain shift scenario, consistently with our results in the standard few-shot benchmarks, thereby demonstrating an increased potential of applicability to real-world situations.
+To this end, we simulate a domain shift by training the feature encoder on \textit{mini}-Imagenet while evaluating the methods on \textit{CUB}, similarly to the setting introduced in \cite{closer_look}.
+TIM-GD and TIM-ADM beat previous methods by significant margins in the domain-shift scenario, consistently with our results in the standard few-shot benchmarks, thereby demonstrating an increased potential of applicability to real-world situations.